Skip to main content

 Cross-chain deposits have additional slippage considerations:

-• Cross-chain slippage buffer - the API applies an additional 1% buffer on the intent amount to account for bridge slippage variability
+• Cross-chain slippage buffer — the API applies an extra ~1% buffer on the amount that will arrive on the destination, so the deposit succeeds even if the bridge slippage lands a hair below quoted.

 Bridging